mchua/a11y/letter-for-finding-interpreters.md

 # Email breakdown

-* Networks are everything, interpreters love it when someone thinks well of their work, so saying "my friend said you were good" is a great compliment (and if your friend has given you their contact information, they've done so for a reason!)
+* Networks are everything, interpreters love it when someone thinks well of their work, so saying "my colleague said you were good" is a great compliment (and if your colleague has given you their contact information, they've done so for a reason!)
 * starting off with "I'm a DHH person!" also immediately grabs their attention; you're not some random clueless agency they get a million emails from every day
 * "I'm a DHH professional, and you can help me do that!" is also a big deal.
 DHH professionals are rare; you're changing that by virtue of just existing (I know, I know, hopefully this won't be so special later... but right now, we are on the front lines).
 The chance to push DHH professional work forward is pretty exciting.
 * There's the usual "I have done my homework" section that shows you know your stuff; if your host institution / school / event / company /whatever is being clueless, make a note of that so they can help.